corneywilliam77/corneywilliams77/README.md

 # How to Use Mepco-Bills.pk
 The platform is straightforward to use, even for individuals with minimal technical expertise.
 Below is a step-by-step guide:

-Visit the Website: Navigate to https://mepco-bills.pk/ using any web browser.
+Visit the official website of mepco bill.com

 Locate the Reference Number: Find your 14-digit reference number on a previous electricity bill.
 This number is unique to your electricity connection.